Accessibility

 Accessibility for Visitors

-In preparation for your visit, please find the answers to your questions in the sections listed below.
-For additional information, please call (252) 335-1453 or email moa@ncdcr.gov.
-Once in the museum, questions about accessibility may be directed to staff at the Information Desks.
+Please find the answers to your questions below to prepare for your visit.
+For additional information, please call (252) 335-1453 or email moa@dncr.nc.gov.
+Once in the Museum, questions about accessibility may be directed to staff at the reception desks.

 Visitors with mobility disabilities